rledford/qproc-mongo/README.md

 ### Sort Order Operators

 The sort order operators need to be **before** the field name they will operate on.
-The default sort order is **descending** when a sort order operator is not present.
+The default sort order is **ascending** when a sort order operator is not present.

 | Operator | Description | Example          |
 | -------- | ----------- | ---------------- |